REGISTRATION EXTENDED UNTIL MAY 15, 2015

 7:00-9:00 PM Lecture 3

 Oceanography-Biology 104 (3 credits)/online: HCC students have the opportunity to receive 3 college credits by enrolling in Biology 104-Oceanography.
 Students will be required to complete coursework prior to the program and record daily observations and assignments in a lab notebook while on the program.
-The online portion of the course will be taught from July 8-August 2nd and the final project for the course will be due when deplaning in Maryland.
+The online portion of the course will be taught from early July - early August and the final project for the course will be due when deplaning in Maryland.

 OR Geology 117 Lab (1-credit)/online: HCC students have the opportunity to receive 1 college credit by enrolling in Geology 117 lab.
 Students must have completed Geology 107 or Physics 106 in a prior semester or they must apply for instructor approval to register for this class.
-This course will be taught online beginning July 8-August 2 and the final project for the course will be due when deplaning in Maryland.
+This course will be taught online early July - early August and the final project for the course will be due when deplaning in Maryland.

 • Round-trip airfare to/from Bermuda.